Best Funeral Songs 2025 - Top Memorial Music & Funeral Playlist

 Younger generations favor this peaceful, hopeful version

-Wind Beneath My Wings, Unconditionally, The Dance
+Wind Beneath My Wings, The Dance, You Raise Me Up

-Unchained Melody, At Last, All of Me
+Unchained Melody, At Last, All of Me, their wedding song

 by Traditional